 Applicants interested in graduate assistantships should apply to the MPH program early (January or February) for fullest consideration.
-Students are automatically considered for Department assistantships, if available, upon being accepted into the program.
+Students are automatically considered for department assistantships, if available, upon being accepted into the program.
 Open assistantships within the Department of Public Health Sciences are typically decided upon in April.
 Additional assistantships are frequently made available in August-October and throughout the year.
 There are also assistantships offered through other departments within the college and across campus.
 You can find open graduate assistantships and learn more about holding a position here.

 Meet some current MPH students who hold different positions in the Department of Public Health Science and around the university…

-- Why do you enjoy having an assistanship?
+- Why do you enjoy having an assistantship?
 I enjoy my position because it allows me to begin networking with those that are in my department and gain useful knowledge of my field that can be used in the future.

-Robert Talam is a 2nd year MPH student who works as a teaching assistant in the Department of Public Health Sciences for Dr. Pilar Zuber.
+Elizabeth Novak is a 2nd year MPH student working as a graduate assistant in the Center for Wellness Promotion on Campus.